sclaussen/cathedral2021/README.md

 <img src="./images/cathedral.jpg" alt="cathedral" width="300"/> <img src="./images/cathedral-topo.png" alt="topo" width="300"/>

 Cathederal is well known among climbers due to its moderately rated routes and beautiful white knobby granite.
-The climbs go up the southwest face and there are three "primary" variations, A, B, and C, from left to right (although there are numerous variations in between).
+The climbing routes go up the southwest face and there are three "primary" variations, A, B, and C, from left to right (although there are numerous variations in between).
 If climbed with a typical 60m rope (~185 feet), Cathedral can be completed in 5 pitches.
 The climbing is relatively sustained and diverse and increases in difficulty and verticality as you ascend.

+We climbed the lower portion of Cathedral between the A and B variations and then went left and followed the B variation to the summmit.

 There are a couple notable features in the climb.
 The first is the chimney.
 Climbing teams typically converge at the beginning of the